tangentsoft/pidp8i/doc/cc8-manual.md

 The CC8 system generally assumes the availability of:

-*   20&nbsp;kWords of core.
+*   At least 16&nbsp;kWords of core at run time for programs compiled with CC8.
+For the native OS/8 version of CC8, it currently requires 20&nbsp;kWords to compile programs.

-    (CC8 provides no built-in way to use more memory than this, so you will probably have to resort to [inline assembly](#asm) or FORTRAN II library linkage to get access to more than 16&nbsp;kWords of core.)
+    CC8 provides no built-in way to use more memory than this, so you will probably have to resort to [inline assembly](#asm) or FORTRAN II library linkage to get access to more than 16&nbsp;kWords of core.

 *   A PDP-8/e or higher class processor.
 The CC8 compiler code and its [LIBC implementation](#libc) make liberal use of the MQ register